 Best CPU for Gaming Under $100

-Another APU option from AMD.
-The R3 2200G and its accompanying Vega 8 iGPU are a bit humbler than its R5 2400G sibling, but this R3 chip can also single-handedly maintain 60+ FPS in GTA V at low settings—provided you’re at a lower resolution like 720p.
+An APU option from AMD.
+The R3 2200G and its accompanying Vega 8 iGPU are a bit humbler than its R5 2400G, R3 3200G, and R5 3400G siblings, but this 2nd-gen R3 chip can also single-handedly maintain 60+ FPS in GTA V at low settings—provided you’re at a lower resolution like 720p.
 So, for budget builders and/or those mostly interested in older or indie PC games, this is a solid choice.

 Already have an older graphics card sitting around, and just need a simple CPU to pair it with?
 Then a Pentium like the G5400 is the best modern option for you.
 You’ll get a competent, high-per-core-speed, dual-core CPU for around the same price as a power supply or a case.